codenameyau/mini-docs/README.md

 ```

 1. For the function name and arguments, spell out words or use acronyms.
+    - Start with a verb if the function accomplishes a task (ex. `add_numbers`, `send_request`)

 2. FUNCTION_USAGE:
     - Choose: Public, Internal, Private, DEPRECATED

 3. FUNCTION_DESCRIPTION:
     - Give a brief description of what the function accomplishes.
 If you can't be brief, consider splitting the function into smaller functions.

 4. EXAMPLE:

-    - Mandatory for Public usuage.
-Otherwise example is optional.
+    - Mandatory if FUNCTION_USAGE is public.
+Otherwise optional.